sdlyxyf/articles/技术文档/python数据结构方法.md

 class list(object):
 	    """
-	    Built-in mutable sequence.    mutable -> can be changed,sequ If no argument is given, the constructor creates a new empty list.
+	    Built-in mutable sequence.         mutable -> can be changed If no argument is given, the constructor creates a new empty list.
-	    The argument must be an iterable if specified.
+	    The argument must be an iterable if specified.     specified-> 制定的
 	    """
 	    def  append(self, *args, **kwargs): # real signature unknown
 		        """ Append object to the end of the list. """